-A patent gives its owner an exclusive right to commercially make, use, distribute, sell or license the invention for financial profit.
+A patent gives its owner an exclusive right to commercially make, use, distribute, sell, or license the invention for financial gain.

-Who can file an application for a Patent in India?
+Who can apply for a Patent in India?

 An application for Patent in India for an invention may be filed by any of the following persons either alone or jointly with any other person:

 - True and first inventor’s assignee

 - Legal representative of deceased true and first inventor or his/her assignee

 Requirements for filing an application for a Patent in India

 - Name, address and nationality of each inventor and applicants

 - A copy of the Complete Specification which must include claims, abstract and drawings